wareya/flinch/readme.md

 To make up for concatenative math code being hard to read, Flinch has an optional infix expression unrolling system (so things like `( 5 + 4 )` are legal Flinch code).
 This makes it much, much easier to write readable code, and only costs about 40 lines of space in the Flinch program loader.

-\*: Roughly 1.5x the runtime of the Lua interpreter, measured compiling with clang 19.1.14 with various advanced compiler flags; see "Speed" section.
+\*: Roughly 1x to 2x the runtime of the Lua interpreter, measured compiling with clang 19.1.14 with various advanced compiler flags; see "Speed" section.
 Compiling against a faster malloc implementation like mimalloc is highly recommended; array-heavy code will run significantly faster.

 ## Examples